Desert climate: Cold desert climates

 Cold desert climates (BWk) usually feature hot (or warm in a few instances), dry summers, though summers are not typically as hot as hot desert climates.
 Unlike hot desert climates, cold desert climates tend to feature cold, dry winters.
-Snow tends to be rare and sporadic in regions with this climate.
-The Gobi Desert in northern China and Mongolia is one example of cold deserts.
-Though hot in the summer, it shares the very cold winters of the rest of Inner Asia.
+Snow tends to be rare in regions with this climate.
+The Gobi Desert in northern China and Mongolia is one example of a cold desert.
+Though hot in the summer, it shares the freezing winters of the rest of Inner Asia.
+Summers in South America's Atacama Desert are mild, with only slight temperature variations between seasons.
 Cold desert climates are typically found at higher altitudes than hot desert climates and are usually drier than hot desert climates.

-Cold desert climates are typically located in temperate zones, usually in the leeward rain shadow of high mountains, which restricts precipitation from the westerly winds.
-An example of this is the Patagonian Desert in Argentina bounded by the Andes ranges to its west.
+Cold desert climates are typically located in temperate zones in the 30s and 40s latitudes, usually in the leeward rain shadow of high mountains, restricting precipitation from the westerly winds.
+An example of this is the Patagonian Desert in Argentina, bounded by the Andes ranges to its west.
 In the case of Central Asia, mountains restrict precipitation from the eastern monsoon.
-The Kyzyl Kum, Taklamakan and Katpana Desert deserts of Central Asia are other major examples of BWk climates.
-The Ladakh region, and the city of Leh in the Great Himalayas in India also have a cold desert climate.
-In North America the cold desert climate occurs in the drier parts of the Great Basin Desert and in the Bighorn Basin in Big Horn and Washakie Counties in Wyoming.
-The Hautes Plaines, located in the northeastern section of Morocco and in Algeria is another major example of a cold desert climate.
-The Absheron Peninsula in eastern Azerbaijan is also an example of a cold desert climate.
+The Kyzyl Kum, Taklamakan and Katpana Desert deserts of Central Asia are other significant examples of BWk climates.
+The Ladakh region and the city of Leh in the Great Himalayas in India also have a cold desert climate.
+In North America, the cold desert climate occurs in the drier parts of the Great Basin Desert and the Bighorn Basin in Big Horn and Washakie County in Wyoming.
+The Hautes Plaines, located in the northeastern section of Morocco and in Algeria, is another prominent example of a cold desert climate.
+In Europe, this climate only occurs in some inland parts of southeastern Spain, such as in Lorca.